 Use the Scaffolding Inspection Record included with Health & Safety Xpert® to check and record the condition of all scaffolding on site and any action taken.
 A suitably trained, qualified and competent person should carry out at least weekly inspections of all scaffolds.
 Scaffolds must also be inspected before first use.
 Scaffolds must also be re-inspected following high winds, adverse weather conditions, substantial addition, dismantling or alteration and after any other event that may have affected strength of stability.
-The scaffold must not be used until remedial action required has been carried out and re-inspected (using the Report of Inspection Scaffold/Excavation).
+The scaffold must not be used until remedial action required has been carried out and re-inspected.
 It is important to file these records so that they could be consulted by an inspector if necessary.
-Use the Scaffolding Inspection Register for this purpose.